tosc/vim/README.md

 # TODO

+* BUG: Missing space in statusline. ahead, behind
+* BUG: My gitdiff doesn't disable when opening unite.
+* BUG: ö works in insert but not normal when using juicyssh.
 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.

-* BUG: Missing space in statusline. ahead, behind
-* BUG: My gitdiff doesn't disable when opening unite.
+* Don't use static git/vim/Ultisnips folder for us source.
+* Check snippetfile for filetype if you should inherit snippets for us source.
 * Create own ultisnips source for neocomplete (and unite?) since snippets with regex doesn't show up.
 Write a string that you know will expand to the snippet in the description.
 Maybe use a delimiter to seperate the normal description from the name of the snippet.
-* Look at syntastics spellchecker.
 * Add option to disable git draw.
 Already exists?
-* Fix my delimiterstuff.
-Dislike the fact that you don't see any typing until the entire thing is done.
-Maybe save last character to a global thing.
-If last key = new key then do the delimiterthing.
 * Move from using my filteromni to making an own complete longest common function.
 With this I can use fuzzy but still have my tabcompletion.
-* Look into neocomplete sources and use them better.
+* Find way of getting my delimiters to show right away and not when the entire keycommand is pressed.
+I might have to change my approach.
+* Rename neocomplete-ultisnips to neocomplete-us.
+Ultisnips.vim was taken so us.vim would be a good alternative.
+* Look at neobundle to make installation easier.
+* Add definition jedi usages and stuff like that.
+* Look at async syntax checker.
+* Look at syntastics spellchecker.
+* Make tags project specific.
+Currently language specific.

 * Change my buildcommands to use vimproc and output all the information to a buffer.
 Add a leader binding to kill the process and also make sure to kill it when you run something new.
-* Eclim - find way of adding source directories using vim instead of having to open eclipse.
-* Make tags project specific.
-Currently language specific.
-* Rename repo to something more fitting, ex dotfiles.
-* Look at neobundle to make installation easier.
-* Add definition jedi usages and stuff like that.
+(Doesn't unite make basically do this?)
 * Try autosave for everything.
 (How will stuff like statusline,syntastic and git get updated?)
 * Really slow when using syntastic and editing my vimrc.
 Split my vimrc into smaller parts?
 * Change my keyboard layout using <leader>se and <leader>so.